 - 1 cup (3.5oz/130g) flour (all purpose or plain flour)

 - 1/3 teaspoon salt

-- In a large bowl, combine the butter, sweetener/sugar and vanilla, and whisk until light and creamy.
-Add the egg and whisk again until combined.
+- In a large bowl, whisk the butter, sugar and vanilla until light and creamy.
+Whisk in the egg until combined.
 Add the flour, baking soda and salt, and mix the dry ingredients into the wet until just combined.
-Fold in half the chocolate chips and spoon 1/2 the cookie dough onto the prepared baking sheet.
+Fold in half of the chocolate chips and spoon 1/2 the cookie dough onto the prepared baking sheet.

-- Melt the nutella in the microwave for 30 seconds OR over stove top in a heat-proof dish over a pot of boiling water until it becomes thinner in consistency.
+- Melt the Nutella in the microwave for 30 seconds until it becomes thinner in consistency.

-- Pour the nutella over the cookie dough in the skillet evenly to 1-inch of the edges.
+- Spread the Nutella over the cookie dough in the skillet evenly to 1-inch of the edges.
 Top with remaining cookie dough, smoothing the layer with the back of a metal spoon (and your fingers if you need to).
 Sprinkle with remaining chocolate chips.

 - Bake in preheated oven for 25-30 minutes for a gooey cookie, or cover after 30 minutes with aluminium foil and bake for a further 10 minutes for a 'set' cookie.
 Cool for about 10 minutes before serving.

 Hey!
 This looks delicious and I can’t wait to try it out! my question is: I want to serve the cookie on a serving plate since I will be baking it in a pie dish, so would it be easy and stiff to remove it and place on a serving plate or would it fall apart since this is a skillet cookie recipe?

 So delicious and easy to make!
 My cast iron pan was too big so I used an 8 inch cake pan instead and it turned out perfectly.
 I like cookies on the chewier side so I baked it for 25 minutes exactly and it was perfect (gooey in the centre and a bit crisp around the edges).